Reading and Phonics at Queensgate

 • These lessons focus on the core reading skills such as summarising, sequencing, retrieval, inference, prediction and vocabulary.

 By Key Stage 2, children should ideally be a fluent and confident reader.
 At this stage, they still need to continue to read daily at home.
-There is a programme of interventions available for those children who require additional support in their reading journey.
+Additional support is available for those children who require this in their reading journey.